How to Get a Chinese Visa – Index

 The basic requirements for getting any kind of Chinese Visa are the following:

-- A black and white photocopy of the passport page with your photo, and of the pages that contain any past Chinese Visas that you have obtained (only applicable if you have already been to China);
+2. Copy of the passport page with your photo, and the pages that contain any past Chinese Visas that you have obtained (only applicable if you have already been to China);

-- An Application Form completely filled in, printed and signed (click here to download the application form provided by the CVASC of London and here to download the application form provided by the Chinese Consular Office in the US – if you prefer you can download a similar document on the CVASC website or from the Chinese Consular Office in the country where you’re applying for the Visa);
+6. Application Form completely filled in, printed, and signed (click here to download the application form provided by the CVASC of London and here to download the application form provided by the Chinese Consular Office in the US – if you prefer you can download a similar document on the CVASC website or from the Chinese Consular Office in the country where you’re applying for the Visa);

-- A printed copy of the appointment receipt (only applicable if you’re applying through the CVASC – you will be able to make an appointement directlly on CVASC’s website).
+8. Printed copy of the appointment receipt (only applicable if you’re applying through the CVASC – you will be able to make an appointment directly on CVASC’s website).

-Important: All the requirements listed above are necessary but not sufficient for obtaining a Chinese Visa.
+Important: All the requirements listed above are necessary but insufficient for obtaining a Chinese Visa.
 This is because depending on the type of visa you’re applying for, you’ll have to submit some additional documents.
 Read the next section for the details.

 Finally, note that if the applicant is a child born outside China to a Chinese parent, the Visa requirements are different.
 Click here to learn more about this.